JacoTome/musinco/Use Case Description.md

 1. As a musician, who just moved in town, i want to play my smart guitar with someone, so that i can have fun and meet new people.

 2. As a beginner guitarist, who can't play at home because of the neighbors, i want to find a place where i can play my guitar, so that i can do my exercise and improve myself.

+3. As a musician, who wants to train with his instruments, i want something that helps me track my progress and is capable of providing me with a backing track, so that i can improve myself.

 ---